httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In responses,

-- if the representation describes the status of the request, `Digest` MUST be computed on the enclosed representation (see {{post-referencing-status}} );
+- if the representation describes the status of the request, `Digest` or `Representation-Digest` MUST be computed on the enclosed representation (see {{post-referencing-status}} );

 - if there is a referenced resource
-  `Digest` MUST be computed on the selected representation of the referenced resource even if that is different from the target resource.
+  `Digest` or `Representation-Digest` MUST be computed on the selected representation of the referenced resource even if that is different from the target resource.
-   That might or might not result in computing `Digest` on the enclosed representation.
+   That might or might not result in computing `Digest` or `Representation-Digest` on the enclosed representation.

 The latter case is done according to the HTTP semantics of the given method, for example using the `Content-Location` header field (see {{Section 8.7 of SEMANTICS}}).
-In contrast, the `Location` header field does not affect `Digest` because it is not representation metadata.
+In contrast, the `Location` header field does not affect `Digest` or `Representation-Digest` because it is not representation metadata.

 For example, in PATCH requests, the representation digest